kanait/orbiparam/README.md

 % cmake ..
 % make
 ```
-Then an executable "orbiparam" is created if compilation completed successfully.
+Once the compilation process is completed successfully, an executable named "orbiparam" will be created.

 ### Windows

-A solution file (orbiparam-vs2019.sln) is provided for compiling on VS2019.
+To compile the software on Visual Studio 2019, a solution file named "orbiparam-vs2019.sln" is provided.
+For Visual Studio 2022, there is also a solution file named "orbiparam-vs2022.sln".

-orbiparam-vs2022.sln is also provided for VS2022.
+To successfully compile the software, you will need the following libraries for Windows: OpenMesh, GLFW, and GLEW.
-For compilation, windows library for OpenMesh, GLFW and GLEW are required and then set their include and library directories appropriately on the property of VS2019 and VS2022 project files.
+Make sure you have these libraries installed on your system.
+Then, set the include and library directories appropriately in the project files of Visual Studio 2019 and Visual Studio 2022.
+This can be done in the project's properties, where you can specify the paths for including headers and linking libraries.

 ## Authors